vamshikrishna-1234/Task---Endovia-Maxspike--Vamshi-Krishna-Emmadi/README.md

 Metrics CSV:
+refer to metrics_csv
 Total return in the above picture is the profit percent, so the total equity is 200000*(1+total_return), ( please refer  the code in case )

 Equity curve:

+refer to equity curve.png

 Drawdown:

+refer to drawdown.png